 When you’re a body nerd, you tend to have body-nerd friends.
-One of my besties is a podiatrist (imagine that) and we have spent years hanging out over anatomy books talking about feet, gait, alignment and the strategies of a game we play where you drop a quarter from your clothed-yet-clenched buttocks into a shot glass on the ground.
+One of my besties is a podiatrist and we have spent years hanging out over anatomy books talking about feet, gait, alignment and the strategies of a game we play where you drop a quarter from your clothed-yet-clenched buttocks into a shot glass on the ground.
+(In case you were wondering, I achieved legendary status when I managed to do this the first time she ever taught a group of us this game at a BBQ.
+It was about three years ago and not fifteen like you might imagine.
+No one has ever accused me of being classy.)

-Because I get so many questions from parents about their kid’s feet and differing opinions they get, I thought I’d offer some perspective other than mine for you to peruse.
-I ran some of my most-received questions by Dr. P and here are her answers:
+Because I get so many questions from parents about their kid’s feet and how to make sense of the variety of information they've gathered, I ran some of my most-received questions by Dr. P.

 The most common thing I see kids for is their parents' complaint that the child has flat feet (followed by they "walk funny" or their feet are turned in).
 Rarely do the children complain of any discomfort or difficulty.